wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 0.6 =
+* Updated to account for the latest version of Twitter Bootsrap version 1.4.0

 = 0.5 =
 * Re-added the attempt utilize W3 Total Cache "flush all" if the plugin is active (compatible with W3 Total Cache v0.9.2.4)
 * Added some more screenshots to the docs